EvanBartel/Electronics-club-Meeting-4-26-2023/README.md

 ### Using the Bluetooth LED Control Project

 1. Pair your computer or smartphone with the ESP32 board.
-The device name will be "ESP32_LED_Control".
+The device name will be "ESP32_LED_Control" (or whatever you set it to).
-2. Use a Bluetooth serial monitor app or software to connect to the ESP32.
+2. Use a Bluetooth serial monitor app or software to connect to the ESP32. (either from your phone or laptop)
 3. Send the following commands to control the built-in LED:
    - `ON`: Turn the LED on.
    - `OFF`: Turn the LED off.